 Following \citeauthor{grl:11}, we assume that the model consists of fifteen visible components with $\rho_i^{\rm ass}(0)$ listed in Table \ref{params} that are taken from observations of \citet{fhp:06}.
 The LDMD is set to $\rho_{\rm dm}=0.01~{\rm M_\odot~pc^{-3}}$.
-In addition, we determine $h_i$ as follows: In the calculation above, $\sigma_{z,i}(0)$ are the output, and $h_i$ are the input parameters; however, $\sigma_{z,i}(0)$ can be determined by observations of nearby stars and gas, whereas $h_i$ are poorly known.
-Therefore, it is preferable to search for a set of $h_i$ which matches $\sigma_{z,i}(0)$ computed by Eq. (\ref{sigma_z}) to the observed values.
+In addition, we determine $h_i$ as follows: in the calculation above, $\sigma_{z,i}(0)$ are the output, and $h_i$ are the input parameters; however, $\sigma_{z,i}(0)$ can be determined by observations of nearby stars and gas, whereas $h_i$ are poorly known.
+Therefore, it is preferable to search for a set of $h_i$ that matches $\sigma_{z,i}(0)$ computed by Eq. (\ref{sigma_z}) to the observed values.
 Accordingly, we employ an MCMC method to find such a set of $h_i$.
-The result of the set of $h_i$ is shown in the last column of Table \ref{params}.\footnote{This MCMC calculation can also be applied to the case in which $\rho_{\rm dm}$ is taken as another parameter.
+The result of the set of $h_i$ is shown in the last column of Table \ref{params}.\footnote{This MCMC calculation can also take $\rho_{\rm dm}$ as another parameter.
 In this case, the MCMC can estimate $\rho_{\rm dm}$ directly.
-However, the result prefers an extremely low LDMD, $\rho_{\rm dm}\simeq0$, in such a case.
-This may imply that the density profiles of ${\rm sech}^2\left(z/(2h_i)\right)$ cannot be applied to all components in the Galaxy.} After $h_i$ are obtained, we recompute $\sigma_{z,i}(0)$ by Eq. (\ref{sigma_z}) with the set of $h_i$.
+However, the result prefers an extremely low LDMD $\rho_{\rm dm}\simeq0$ in this case.
+This may imply that the density profiles of ${\rm sech}^2\left(z/(2h_i)\right)$ cannot be applied to some components in the Galaxy.} After $h_i$ are obtained, we recompute $\sigma_{z,i}(0)$ by Eq. (\ref{sigma_z}) with the set of $h_i$.
 These are shown in the fifth column, indicating excellent agreement with the observations (the fourth column).
 We adopt $\rho_i^{\rm ass}(0)$ in the third column and $\sigma_{z,i}(0)$ in the fifth column for the assumed model described by Eq. (\ref{model_density}).